Jewish state: Israel as "the Jewish state"

 The phrase "Jewish state" is often used in global media (especially Western media) and politics to describe Israel.
 American presidents George W. Bush and Barack Obama are among notable politicians who have referred to Israel as a Jewish state at an international level during their tenures.
 One of the conditions set by Israel for the Israeli–Palestinian peace process entails the Palestinians' recognition of Israel as a Jewish state.
 However, this condition has been regarded by Palestinian politicians as a diplomatic trap that would jeopardize the Palestinian right of return, citing the fact that it was never discussed in early Israeli–Palestinian negotiations and also not demanded in Israel's peace treaties with Egypt and with Jordan.
-In 1993, Israel and the Palestine Liberation Organization exchanged the Letters of Mutual Recognition, whereby the latter recognized the former as a sovereign state to proceed with the Oslo Accords.
+In 1993, Israel and the Palestine Liberation Organization exchanged the Letters of Mutual Recognition, whereby the PLO recognized Israel as a sovereign state to proceed with the Oslo Accords.
 Since the 1990s, successive Israeli governments have maintained an official stance asserting that the Palestinians must explicitly recognize Israel as a Jewish state.